Skip to main content

 What is Rystiggo?

-Rystiggo is used to treat generalized myasthenia gravis (gMG) in adults who are acetylcholine receptor (anti-AChR) antibody-positive or muscle-specific tyrosine kinase (anti-MuSK) antibody-positive.
-It is administered as a subcutaneous (under the skin) infusion by a healthcare provider 1 time a week for 6 weeks.
+Rystiggo is used to treat generalized myasthenia gravis (gMG) that is acetylcholine receptor (anti-AChR) or muscle-specific tyrosine kinase (anti-MuSK) antibody-positive in adults.
+It is administered subcutaneously once a week for 6 weeks by a healthcare provider.

 Rystiggo (rozanolixizumab-noli) gained FDA approval on June 27, 2023.
 There is no generic or biosimilar.